Virtual pilgrimage presenters

 Mary Sharratt

-Rev. Susan Springer is the rector of St. John’s Episcopal Church, a progressive and historic church in downtown Boulder, Colorado.
-Her parish is very engaged in social justice work and contemplative practice.
-As a theologian-writer, Susan has written an essay to her congregation every week for the past nine years.
-Her book on the confluence of yoga and Christianity is due out in the spring.
-She’s written other books and articles and taught at conferences.
-Susan lived off the road system in Alaska for nearly twenty years before hearing and following a call to ordained ministry.
-For more information: https://www.susanwspringer.com
+Rev. Susan Springer is the retired rector of St. John’s Episcopal Church in downtown Boulder, Colorado — a progressive and historic parish deeply engaged in social justice and contemplative practice.
+A theologian-writer, she has written an essay to her congregation every week for nine years.
+She lived off the road system in Alaska for nearly twenty years before following a call to ordained ministry.
+More at susanwspringer.com.